Abdulrahman-Shaibi/Abdulrahman-Shaibi/README.md

 I'm from Saudi Arabia, and I do content on Web-Development and Design.
 I really enjoy learning languages and frameworks and currently I'm learning React , I also enjoy wireframing, ui, ux, and design in general.

-Skills: HTML / CSS / SASS / JS
+Skills:💻  HTML / CSS / SASS / JS

 - 🔭 I’m currently working on my own online-business .
 - 🌱 I’m currently learning JavaScript and frameworks.
 - 💬 Ask me about Anything .
 - ⚡ Fun fact: Sleeping with a problem can actually solve it.

 #### Web Development and Design